Node.js os Module: CPU, Memory & Network Interfaces

 const usedPct = ((1 - free / total) * 100).toFixed(1);

 os.totalmem() is more predictable.
-It's the physically installed RAM as seen by the OS.
-On a 16 GB machine, you get something close to 16 GB - firmware and hardware reservations eat a few hundred megabytes, so you might see 16,384 MB minus 300-500 MB.
+It reports the physical RAM visible to the operating system.
+On a 16 GB machine, the number will be close to 16 GB, although firmware and hardware reservations can remove a few hundred megabytes from what the OS exposes.

 Memory in Containers

-Node.js does have internal awareness of the cgroup memory limit - the -max-old-space-size flag's automatic adjustment uses it.
-But the os module doesn't expose it.
-If you need the container's actual memory ceiling, you read /sys/fs/cgroup/memory.max (cgroups v2) or /sys/fs/cgroup/memory/memory.limit_in_bytes (cgroups v1) directly.
+Node does have internal awareness of cgroup memory limits, including for the automatic adjustment behind --max-old-space-size.
+The os module simply does not expose that limit.
+If you need the container's actual memory ceiling, read /sys/fs/cgroup/memory.max for cgroups v2 or /sys/fs/cgroup/memory/memory.limit_in_bytes for cgroups v1.

 const fs = require('node:fs');